xpdAcq/PDFstream/_sources/installation.rst.txt

 General Installation
 --------------------

-Users can install the `PDFstream` using conda.
+This is the instructions for the users.
 It is suggested to install it in a clean environment.

 At the command line::

-    conda create -n pdfstream_env -c diffpy pdfstream
+    conda create -n pdfstream_env pdfstream

 The ``pdfstream_env`` in the command is the name of the environment.
 It can be changed to any name.